 That climate-change alarm sits so comfortably within our culture’s familiar way of thinking, should give us pause.
 It doesn’t mean that climate change isn’t dangerous or that humans aren’t causing it, but it does suggest that our approach to the problem could be strengthening the psychic and ideological substructure of the system that is devouring the planet.
 This is especially relevant given the near-universal agreement among activists that efforts to limit carbon emissions have failed miserably.

-This failure comes not because the movement is too radical and needs to “work more closely with business” or embrace the oxymoron of “sustainable growth.”
-It is rather that it is not radical enough – not yet willing to challenge key invisible narratives that drive our civilisation.
+This failure comes not because the movement is too radical and needs to "work more closely with business" or embrace the oxymoron of "sustainable growth."
+It is rather that it is not radical enough – not yet willing to challenge key invisible narratives that drive our civilization.
 On the contrary, the movement itself embodies them.

 One thing that war, money, and religion all offer is the simplification of complex problems.
 In the case of war, there is an identifiable enemy – the source of all evil – and the solution is simple: to overcome that enemy by any means necessary.
 In the case of money, it invites the subsumption of a multitude of values into a single standard of value; money becomes the universal means to all good things, and therefore the pursuit of it becomes a universal end in itself – if only we had enough money, all our problems would be solved.
 In religion too, one thing becomes the key to everything.